LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 CA keys is one of the most important decisions when planning for a CA. See article [Key Store configuration](key-stores/index.md) for more information on where you can store your CA keys and how to configure Amplia accordingly.

+### Dashboard domain / SSL certificate

+The application has a web interface called the *dashboard* to manage CAs, keys etc. You must choose a domain to access it, for instance `ca.patorum.com`.

+The chosen domain should be created on the DNS server of the zone (either A or CNAME records) prior to the installation, pointing to the server on which
+Amplia will be installed.

+> [!NOTE]
+> Using a virtual directory (subfolder) on a domain hosting another web application is not supported

+It is also recommended that you have a **valid SSL certificate** for the chosen domain.

 ### CRL publishing (*access domains*)

 Certificates issued by Amplia include the X.509 *CRL Distribution Point* extension, which contains links to locations where a third party desiring to validate